Quakers -- Pennsylvania

 Overview This collection is composed of the draft manuscript of the memoirs and journal of Edward Hicks and related miscellaneous papers.
 Included are his drafts of the first pages of the memoirs, photocopies of letters and sermons of Hicks relating to the Hicksite Separation, abolition, and Quaker spirituality.
 Also included are a typescript copy of Samuel Johnson's letter to Edward Hicks on slavery, the original of Hicks' responses, and a letter from Isaac Parry to Benjamin Ferris after the death of...

-Overview The collection spanning the period 1832-1892 consists primarily of the letters written to Joseph Elfreth (1824-1898), a Quaker, many of which relate to family matters, including health and the birth of children, and occasionally indicates the connections among Quaker families.
+Overview The collection, spanning the period from 1832 to 1892, consists primarily of the letters written to Joseph Elfreth (1824-1898), a Quaker, many of which relate to family matters, including health and the birth of children, and occasionally indicates the connections among Quaker families.
 There are also financial accounts, miscellaneous letters, documents and a few photographs.

 Abstract The collection contains correspondence received by members of the Ely family, Quakers of Bucks County, Pa.
 The bulk of the correspondence concerns estate matters received by Hugh B. Ely as an executor of the estate of Elias Ely.
 The second group is largely family correspondence received by Mary Anna Ely who married Moses Eastburn.
 Most of the letters were written by her sister Francenia (Fanny) before Mary Anna's marriage and are devoted to family matters.
 Two letters dated 1876 are addressed...